cloudxabide/HAL9000/Ollama.md

 ## Clean up

 ### Kill/Remove the pods
-NOTE: This will kill and rm **ALL** containers on your node. (which is fine for me - as this will be the only thing I am working on)
+NOTE: This will kill and rm **ALL** containers on your node with "ollama" in the name. (which is fine for me - as this will be the only thing I am working on)
 ```
 docker kill $(docker ps -a | grep ollama | awk '{ print $1 }' | grep -v CONTAINER)
 docker rm $(docker ps -a | grep ollama | awk '{ print $1 }' | grep -v CONTAINER)